GPT-3 generative adversarial network (GAN)

 At the start of 2023, Microsoft publicly committed to a multibillion-dollar investment in OpenAI, but its interest in the company is nothing new.
 In July 2019, OpenAI engaged in a multiyear partnership with Microsoft in which Microsoft's cloud platform, Azure, has been enhanced by AI-based computing products.

 Microsoft's latest investment in OpenAI extends to Bing, its search engine.
 The company is using the same technology developed for ChatGPT to produce an AI-infused version of Bing.
-Concurrently, AI-based features have also been added to Microsoft's Edge browser, and ChatGPT functionality is being added to Microsoft 365 products like Outlook and Teams.
+Concurrently, AI-based features have also been added to Microsoft's Edge browser, and ChatGPT functionality is being added to Microsoft 365 products such as Outlook and Teams.

 Criticisms of OpenAI

 Despite all these rapid advancements, OpenAI has not been immune to criticism, both in the world of tech and beyond.
-The company's shift from "nonprofit" to "capped profit" status in 2019 fueled criticism that its commitment to work with others on building "safe and beneficial" general artificial intelligence had become a profit-driven "AI arms race" to produce the most advanced AI technology on the market.
+The company's shift from "nonprofit" to "capped profit" status in 2019 fueled criticism that its commitment to working with others on building "safe and beneficial" general artificial intelligence had become a profit-driven "AI arms race" to produce the most advanced AI technology on the market.
 Simultaneously, others have expressed concerns about OpenAI's growing lack of transparency into how its groundbreaking products are being developed, given its commitment to developing open source software.

 The future of OpenAI